-Gordon Banks Wales game shirt auctioned
+Gordon Banks' match shirt fetches £4k

 Hollins, from Bangor, who now lives in Surrey, said: "My family don't really want them so I thought I may as well give somebody else the pleasure."

-England triumphed 4-0 in the British Home Championship game on 12 October and Banks's match jersey is being auctioned by Ewbank's in Send, Surrey.
+England triumphed 4-0 in the British Home Championship game on 12 October and Banks's match jersey was auctioned by Ewbank's in Send, Surrey.

-The framed shirt - complete with bloodstains and mud - comes along with an original match programme.
+The framed shirt - complete with bloodstains and mud - was sold alongside an original match programme.

 Hollins, 81, who played 11 times for Wales between 1962 and 1966, said: "Apparently, Gordon was a collector of jumpers.